jwiegley/gitlib/gitlib/README.md

 ```

 Since this is the only file we're changing in the `tree`, we go
-ahead and write it out (i.e. regisiter it in the repository)
+ahead and write it out (i.e. register it in the repository)

 ```haskell
 (_, tree) <- writeTrueeBuilder =<< getBuilder